 Before making an offer or placing a bid on a property, you may want it inspected by a property and/or pest inspection company to ensure there are no nasty hidden surprises with the property.
 Report costs vary depending on the type of inspection required.

 If you are borrowing money to purchase a property, the lending organisation will usually have a valuer inspect the property prior to lending.
 However, you may also want to get an independent valuation.
 Costs will vary depending on the property.

 You can choose to appoint a buyer’s advocate to find and secure a property for you.
 It’s also a good idea to appoint a solicitor or qualified conveyancing agent to handle the legal paperwork associated with the purchase of your property, once your offer has been accepted.

 Visit the Law Institute of Victoria website to find a solicitor in your area.

-Median house prices
+Median prices in Australia

 ||Median house prices

 Making a deposit and arranging settlement